abriotde/OpenHeraldry/README.md

 # OpenHeraldry
-It's a project to recognize automaticaly blazons using machine leaning.
+It's a project to recognize automaticaly blazons using machine learning.